 In Ben 10: Ultimate Alien "The Flame-keeper's Circle", Julie tries to convince Ben that wide-spread alien technology could benefit the Earth.
 Ben warns her that it could destroy Earth instead.
 It's happened before to other planets, and one of the reasons the Plumbers exist is to prevent it from happening again.

-In Men in Black the series the above explanation is the reason Mi B stores so much alien hardware, the public is just not ready for it.
+In Men In Black the series the above explanation is the reason Mi B stores so much alien hardware, the public is just not ready for it.
 They even date each item down to the year for when the world 'will' be ready.

 Some episodes of the Super Mario World cartoon have the Marios try to introduce modern inventions and ideas to the local cave people.
 Depending on what it was, this trope would be in effect; For example, Mario gives them the wheel, but goes too far and builds them cars from Bamboo Technology.
 The resulting mess makes no one happy.
 Invoked in another episode where King Koopa introduces television (Actually Magikoopas in boxes) to brainwash the people.